 8 Rocky Mount MillsRocky MountSee on map

 Opened along the Tar River more than 200 years ago, Rocky Mount was home to one of North Carolina’s oldest cotton mills.
-Walk the grounds to see its historic buildings reﬁt for new uses, like the region’s only beer incubator.
+Walk the grounds to see its historic buildings reﬁt for new uses.
 Across the street, The Village, which once housed mill workers, bustles anew as a modern residential neighborhood.
 Tiny-house hotel River and Twine offers 20 boutique homes close to all the action.
 Each home includes amenities like televisions, fridges, microwaves, coffeemakers and Wi-Fi as well as special details like record players, curated album collections and board games.
 Lofted sleeping areas add a welcome amount of airiness to each space.

 9 Saxapahaw Rivermill